wesley-trust/wesleytrust-com/_posts/2021-04-09-graph-api-groups-config.md

   - azuread
   - config
   - baseline
-excerpt: "For the Azure AD Conditional Access and Endpoint Manager policies, I'll be using a series of dependent groups to be used in the inclusion/exclusion groups..."
+excerpt: "For the Azure AD Conditional Access and Endpoint Manager (Intune) policies, I'll be using a series of dependent groups to be used in the inclusion/exclusion groups..."
 ---
 This post continues the coverage of the [GraphAPIConfig][GraphAPIConfig] repo, which contains a set of baseline recommended configurations for the Graph API. _This is set up as a template, so you can duplicate this and modify as appropriate.
 Please always grab the latest versions from GitHub._

-There are six Azure AD groups that will be used within the Conditional Access and Endpoint Manager pipelines, as nested groups that are included in the inclusion/exclusion groups that will be created for the Conditional Access and Endpoint Manager policies.
+There are six Azure AD groups that will be used within the Conditional Access and Endpoint Manager (Intune) pipelines, as nested groups that are included in the inclusion/exclusion groups that will be created for the Conditional Access and Endpoint Manager policies.

 The current groups are:
 - [All Users](#all-users)